 The timeframe and trajectory for reunification and case closure should be documented in the safety plan.

-Child Protection and Family Support division's expectations to the family must include:
+The Department's expectations to the family must include:

 For further information, refer to Considerations

 for Supervisors When Internally Mapping a Case (also in related resources).